maastrich/zod-resolve/HOW_TO_PUBLISH.md

 1. Package name is not taken on npm
 2. You have publish rights to `@maastrich` scope
-3. `package.json` has correct `"access": "public"`
+3. `package.json` has `"access": "public"` (for scoped packages)
 4. NPM_TOKEN is valid and has automation permissions

-### Release PR not created
+### Release workflow didn't trigger

 Ensure:

-1. Changesets exist in `.changeset/` directory
-2. You've pushed to `main` branch
+1. Tag matches pattern `v*.*.*` (e.g., `v1.2.3`, not `1.2.3`)
+2. Tag was pushed: `git push origin --tags`
-3. GitHub Actions has necessary permissions
+3. GitHub Actions is enabled for the repository
+4. Workflow file exists at `.github/workflows/release.yml`

+### Workflow failed during publish

+Check:

-4. `GITHUB_TOKEN` secret is available
+1. NPM_TOKEN secret is set correctly
+2. Token has publish permissions
+3. Package version doesn't already exist on npm
+4. All quality checks passed

 ## Version Strategy